Wjy20001/GEO1101_Synthesis_Project/README.md

 ```

 ## Lint, Format, and Test
-So we all can work on the same source code, it's reccoemnded to run the following commands before pushing the code.
+So we all can work on the same source code, it's recommended to run the following commands before pushing the code.
 ```bash
 poetry run black .
 poetry run isort .